Integrating with the CLCbio Genomics Server

 Start up the CLC Genomics Workbench

-If you have not done so already, install the External Applications Client Plugin by clicking on the Plug-ins button () in the toolbar at the top of the CLC Genomics Workbench window.
+If you would like to use extra plugins, click the Plug-ins button () in the toolbar at the top of the CLC Genomics Workbench window.
 This will bring up the Manage Plugins dialog box.
-Find the External Applications Client Plugin, click the Download and Install button, and then close the Manage Plugins dialog box and restart the CLC Genomics Workbench (choose Yes when the dialog box comes up that asks if you want to restart the workbench now)
+Find the Plugin, click the Download and Install button, and then close the Manage Plugins dialog box and restart the CLC Genomics Workbench (choose Yes when the dialog box comes up that asks if you want to restart the workbench now).
+If you are using Windows machine, you may need to start CLC Genomics workbench as administrator to install Plugins.

-From the File menu, choose the "CLC Server Login" option.
-Click the triangle next to "Advanced", to find the server information section.
-The Server host is clcbio.crc.pitt.edu, and the Server port is 7777.
+From the File menu, choose the "CLC Server Connection" option.
+The Server name is clcbio.crc.pitt.edu, and the Port is 7777.
 Fill in your Pitt username and password, then check off the boxes to have this information saved, and to have the software automatically log in to the server (assuming the software you are using is on your own computer, and not a publicly accessible machine).
 Please note that username is case sensitive and all letters are in lowercase.
 Refer to the image below for an example of how the settings in this box should look:

 This is the data folder on CRC cluster, and inside it you will find folders corresponding to your group, which you should have access to (the name convention is first letter of first name + last name of the faculty):

 Computational genomics tasks require various reference genome.
-CLC_References and User_References with a blue S on the folder icons are the folders for reference genomes.
+CLC_References with a blue S on the folder icons are the folders for reference genomes.
 CLC_Referenes are associated with Biomedical Genomics Server, and its contents include human, mouse and rat genomes.
-Reference genomes for the other species are installed under User_References.
+Reference genomes for the other species are installed inside Genomes folder under CLC_References.
 If you need any special reference genome, please open a support ticket on the CRC mainpage).

 Running an analysis on HTC cluster operates in much the same fashion as running an analysis on your own computer, however in the dialog box that opens (when you first select a tool to run), you will now see additional options: